-As a generalisation all black granite quarries have varying shades of black.
+As a generalisation most black granite quarries have varying shades of black.
 This variation in shading is completely natural and usually occurs with the ground level of the quarry being lighter with the deeper the granite is quarried becoming darker, however some quarries may vary in shade along its length or width.
 The experienced quarryman knows where the lighter and darker shades are and can supply to the customer's preferences.
 All of our Indian black granites are from the Deccan Plateau.

 NOTE: It is a fact that some unscrupulous dealers will actually dye the lighter shades and try to sell them as the Ultimate Black, Premium Black or Absolute Black product at its correspondingly higher price, with totally normal usage these "doctored" blacks will lose their artificially applied darkness.
 To check for dying try the lemon juice or acetone test.
 Do ensure that the granite is washed clean before doing this otherwise it may simply be general dirt.
 Take a clean white rag and apply some lemon juice or acetone to the granite surface.
 If any residue or black appears on the rag then it has been dyed.
 Also, if you have several small sample choices, leave a drop of the lemon juice for five minutes on the polished surface, wipe the surface clean and observe the results, once again any dull spot or patch and the material has been doctored.

 Needless to say we never use colour enhancers.

 To assist all potential black granite purchasers we have produce an Absolute Black Granite Guide.